Caner-Yesiltas/Caner-Yesiltas/README.md

 </p>

 <p align="center">
-My journey into technology is built on a crucial foundation: <strong>2 years on the front lines of customer support.</strong> That experience, handling thousands of real-world user issues, taught me that the best code is written with empathy.
+I'm a Technical Support Engineer who thrives on solving complex puzzles.
+My journey started on the front lines of customer support, where I handled thousands of real-world user issues and learned a fundamental truth: <strong>great technology requires even greater support.</strong>
 <br/><br/>
-Today, I use that user-first perspective to <strong>analyze and debug</strong> complex applications.
-My expertise in <strong>TypeScript, Sass, and React</strong> isn't just about building things; it's about understanding how they work, why they break, and how to make them better for the end-user.
+Today, I combine my deep-seated user empathy with technical expertise in modern web stacks.
+I don't just see a bug report; I see the user's frustration behind it.
+My goal is to diagnose the "why" and deliver clear, effective solutions that restore their confidence in the product.
 </p>

-<h3 align="center" style="margin-top: -10px;">Solving Problems Where Code Meets the Customer  💯 </h3>
+<h3 align="center" style="margin-top: -10px;">A Bridge Between The User and The Code 💯 </h3>

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=Caner-Yesiltas&label=Profile%20views&color=0e75b6&style=for-the-badge" alt="Profile Views"/>